OndrejNepozitek/Edgar-DotNet/README.md

 - Export to JSON, SVG, JPG
 - Majority of features available through a GUI and YAML config files
 - Implicit support for keys and locks - just define the connectivity graph hovewer you like

+## Current state of the project
+The library should be functional, but is far from perfect.
+There are quite a few places that I know need an improvement and I have a bunch of new features in mind that will hopefully get implemented in not too distant future.
+I would also love to get any **feedback** - either on the features of the algorithm or on how usable it is from a programmer's point of view.
+If you have any questions or suggestions, you can either create an issue or contact me on [gitter](https://gitter.im/OndrejNepozitek/ProceduralLevelGenerator).

+## Bachelor thesis and paper
+This library was created as a part of my bachelor thesis.
+Text of the thesis can be found [here](https://github.com/OndrejNepozitek/ProceduralLevelGenerator/blob/text/bachelor_thesis.pdf).
+After completing the thesis, we decided to transform it to a paper and submit it to the Game-On 2018 conference.
+The extended version of the paper can be found [here](https://github.com/OndrejNepozitek/ProceduralLevelGenerator/blob/text/extended_paper.pdf).
+This version also contains a practical use-case of the algorithm, which is not present in the regular version due to length limitations.

 ## Inspiration
 The main idea of the algorithm used in this library comes from a [paper](http://chongyangma.com/publications/gl/index.html) written by **Chongyang Ma** and colleagues so be sure to check their work out.